java-to-kotlin/java-to-kotlin.github.io/_chapter_samples/chapter07-calculations-to-actions.md

 layout: sample
 ---

 Neither Java nor Kotlin makes any formal distinction between imperative and functional code, although Kotlin’s emphasis on immutability and expressions generally leads to more functional programs.
-Can we improve our code by mak‐ ing more of it functional?
+Can we improve our code by making more of it functional?

 ## Functions